IMG_0416

 iphone-youtube

 The feature worked… really well.
 In fact, YouTube reported a 1700% increase in total video uploads during the first half of 2009- crediting that growth to its strong integrative ties to Apple and social networks.
-However, this two-click upload feature was short-lived when Apple severed ties Apple severed ties with YouTube by removing its homegrown app in 2012.
+However, this two-click upload feature was short-lived when Apple severed ties with YouTube by removing its homegrown app in 2012.

 While Send to YouTube can be thoroughly analyzed as a milestone on the “frenemy” timeline between Apple and Google, I want to explore a pleasant consequence of this moment.
-Apple uses the ‘IMG_XXXX’ naming convention for all images and videos captured on iOS devices, where XXXX is a unique sequence number.
+Apple uses the ‘IMG_XXXX’ naming convention for all images and videos captured on iOS devices, where XXXX is a unique sequence number¹.
 The first image you take is named “IMG_0001”, the second is “IMG_0002” and so on.
 During the Send to YouTube era of 2009 and 2012, the title of one’s YouTube video was defaulted to this naming convention.
 Unwitting content creators would then upload their videos on a public site with a barely-searchable name.
 To this day, there are millions of these videos.

 Screenshot 2024-11-03 at 10.37.58 AM